 The defendant told him, he said, that he had gotten the gun because someone had recently put a gun in his face and he was scared that someone was trying to kill him.
 (R.33, p.
-180; App.
+180; App. p.
+A125).

-p.
-A212).
 He had gotten the gun, he said, from Jacob Collins, who had bought it for him several weeks before this incident.

 Dr. Smail said that the jail records noted that the defendant was diagnosed with Schizophrenia, sometimes specified as paranoia.
 He also noted that the records said the defendant had reported that there was someone in the cell with him, even though he was alone in his cell, and that he was hearing voices that told him to hurt himself.
 The jail records showed he was found by the jail staff standing on his sink, about to harm himself.
 He was given injections of Haldol.
 (R.33, p.
 183; App. p.
-A215).
+A128).

 Nevertheless, Dr. Smail said that in his opinion, there was no evidence that the defendant had a diagnosis of psychosis at the time of the incident.
 He said that the defendant's behavior had been "fear driven" but that his behavior was not out of his control.
 Further, he said, the defendant knew that the shooting of the officers had been wrong, both morally and legally.
 For these reasons, he said, there was no evidence to support a plea of not guilty by reason of mental disease or defect.
 (R.33, p.
 183; app. p.
-A215).
+A128).

 In her report, prepared at the request of the defense, Dr. Lytton, stated in her report of December 12, 2009, that she had examined all of the defendant's past mental health records and had interviewed his family members and his girlfriend about his bizarre and paranoid behaviors in the weeks just before this incident.
-She concluded that at the time of the incident, the defendant was experiencing significant "active symptoms of a psychotic disorder which significantly and substantially affected his abilities to think and act and, therefore, his ability to conform his conduct to the requirements of the law."
-(R.33, pp. 186-187; App. pp. A218-A219).
+Based upon all of that information, she concluded that at the time of the incident, the defendant was experiencing significant "active symptoms of a psychotic disorder which significantly and substantially affected his abilities to think and act and, therefore, his ability to conform his conduct to the requirements of the law."
+(R.33, pp. 186-187; App. pp. A131- A132).

 Dr. Lytton interviewed the defendant four times for many hours.
+She also interviewed his mother, grandmother, sister, girlfriend and other family members.
 She said the defendant told her he was taking Haldol at the jail to stop him from hearing voices and to stop seeing hallucinations.
 He said he was afraid people were trying to harm or kill him.
 She noted his long history of mental illness and his history of cutting himself, which was proven by the many scars on his legs and arms.
 (R.33, p.
 191; App. p.
-A223).
+A136).
+She said that before this incident, he had left his mother's house to live with his girlfriend and their infant son because there had been several incidents where gang members had been trying to hurt him, even placing a gun to his head.
+(R.33, p.
+195; App. p.
+A140).